Spatial models of r-process remnants and their gamma-ray detectability: Spatial Distribution Models for Remnants

-This surface density is plotted in log-color scale in Fig. \ref{fig:supernova-distribution}, with the solar orbital radius shown for scale.
+This distribution is shown in logarithmic color scale in Fig. \ref{fig:supernova-distribution}.

-To account for the vertical thickness of the distribution, we include an additional exponential factor for the $z$ coordinate, adopting a vertical scale height $z_s = \unit[100]{pc}$ motivated by the distribution of vertical positions of supernovae from the catalog presented in \citet{2012AdSpR..49.1313F}.
-The full volume density $\rho_{\mathrm{SN}}$ is then
+To extend this to a three-dimensional distribution, we introduce a vertical scale height by multiplying the surface density by an exponential factor in $z$.
+Motivated by the distribution of SNe in the catalog of \citet{2012AdSpR..49.1313F}, we adopt a scale height of $z_s = \unit[100]{pc}$.
+The full volume density is then

-The radial distribution of these positions are plotted against the high-energy supernova remnant catalog from \citet{2012AdSpR..49.1313F} in Fig. \ref{fig:supernova_models}.
+In Fig. \ref{fig:supernova_models}, we compare the cumulative radial distribution of SNRs from our model to the observed high-energy SNR catalog compiled in \citet{2012AdSpR..49.1313F}.

+This model applies specifically to SNRs, which remain close to their star-forming origins and are not expected to experience significant displacement.
+In the following subsections, we shift our focus to KNRs, whose compact binary progenitors can travel far from their birth sites before merging, necessitating a broader range of spatial distribution models.